We travel to make memories, and what better way to cherish those memories later than to record them?

 - Not enough safety features

-Moving on from beginner drones, the Potensic D85 appears to be a heavy-duty machine you can opt for as a semi-professional.
-Although what fascinates me the most about this product is its in-built GPS module for efficient hover positioning, it still has loads more to offer.
-So, let’s check it out!
+Moving away from beginner drones, the Potensic D85 tends to be a heavy-duty machine for semi-professional use.
+Although the in-built GPS module for effective hover positioning is what interests me the most about this device, it has a lot more to offer.
+So, let’s have a look at it.

 This compact polygonic drone is one of the sturdiest machines I’ve had my hands on in a while.
 Its thick shell is built with high-end ABS plastic, which sets the bar quite high for durability.
 So, in case you accidentally crash the drone against a hard wall or building, the chances of significant damage are relatively slim.